Back to Everyday accounts

 • before Probate or Letters of Administration is granted

 We’ll consider requests on a case by case basis.
-If we agree, we’ll make the payment directly to the funeral director upon receipt of the invoice and debit the deceased’s account for the amount paid.
+If we agree, we’ll make the payment directly to the funeral director on receipt of the invoice and debit the deceased’s account for the amount paid.

 We won’t be able to pay for any other expenses, such as travel for relatives to the funeral.